FrilledShark/flaskCAP/README.md

 To secure the JWT tokens, a new secret key should be generated and input in config.
 Can be done by using os.urandom, but not required.

-As per CCAP specs, it is also required to setup ssl certificates for the server, which flaskCCAP doesn't do.
+As per openCAP specs, it is also required to setup ssl certificates for the server, which flaskCCAP doesn't do.

 ## Create database